 The guidance in the principles-based bond proposal requires “assessment at origination” in determining whether a security complies for Schedule D-1 reporting.
 This provision intends to reflect the reporting entity’s understanding of the intent and ultimate structure of the security at origination, not simply what a structure holds on the day of origination.
-It is not permissible to conclude that a principal-protected note is an issuer credit obligation at origination (when the structure includes only a US Treasury and cash) and disregard the intended use of the cash in the structure to subsequently acquire other investments to generate additional returns.
+It is not permissible to conclude that a principal-protected security is an issuer credit obligation at origination (when the structure includes only a US Treasury and cash) and disregard the intended use of the cash in the structure to subsequently acquire other investments to generate additional returns.
 The determination of whether an investment qualifies as a creditor-relationship, and then as an issuer creditor obligation or ABS (as applicable) requires an assessment of the full structure as it is ultimately intended by the reporting entity at the time of acquisition.

 Consistent with prior guidance in SSAP No. 26R, mortgage loans and other real estate lending activities, which are not securities, made in the ordinary course of business are excluded from Schedule D-1.
 Those investments shall follow the application statutory accounting guidance in SSAP No. 37—Mortgage Loans and SSAP No. 39—Reverse Mortgages.